South Korea's tearful 'garlic girls' settle for Olympic silver

-Gangneung (South Korea) (AFP) - South Korea fell agonisingly short in their fairytale bid for women's curling gold on Sunday, beaten 8-3 in the final by Sweden, oblivious to the celebrity status they have acquired.
+Gangneung (South Korea) (AFP) - Tearful South Korea fell agonisingly short in their fairytale bid for women's curling gold on Sunday at their home Olympics as they were beaten 8-3 in the final by ruthless Sweden.

 Skip Anna Hasselborg's Swedes saw off the so-called "Garlic Girls" in Pyeongchang for the Scandinavians' third Olympic title, after Vancouver in 2010 and Turin four years earlier.